The Charlie's 9K trail contours the higher hillside southwest of Park City. At around 9000 feet

 After starting out from Empire Pass, the first connection for 9K comes at the gravel McConkey's

-is a 180 downhill right.
-This is a black-diamond descent to TG2 then to
+is a 180 downhill to your right.
+Black Forest is a black-diamond descent to TG2 then to

 right, connecting downhill to Fat Lip at McConkey's Road.
 (McConkey's